 Pile ramming

-No pile ramming is permitted within 5m from the centreline of any public pipe, or within the 45 degree envelope of the influence line of the pipe at invert level.
+No pile ramming is permitted within 5m from the centreline of any public pipe, or within the 45-degree envelope of the influence line of the pipe at invert level.
 Pile ramming includes sheet piling.
 These piles must be drilled only.

 Abandoned mains